netdata/blog/blog/2022-11-30-netdata-version-1.37.md

 ### Other Notable Changes

-⚙️ Greasing the gears to smoothen your experience with Netdata.
+⚙️ Greasing the gears to smooth your experience with Netdata.

 #### Improvements
 <details>